 The three main aspects of analyzing a Portuguese Golden Visa qualified investment fund include:

 Fund investment strategy: Does the fund investment strategy make sense?
 What is the term of the fund?
 How does the fund plan on paying back investors?

-Fund legal: Are the legal documents appropriately drafted to safeguard the investor’s investment?
+Fund legal protections: Are the legal documents appropriately drafted to safeguard the investor’s investment?